Anxiety in Children

 Psychotherapy (i.e., talk or behavioral therapy) is an effective treatment for anxiety in children and for mild to moderate anxiety is recommended as a first-line treatment.
 For more severe cases of anxiety a combination of medication and psychotherapy is typically recommended.

 Certain medications (i.e., SSRIs) are commonly used to treat anxiety in children and like psychotherapy have been proven to be effective.
 While the use of medication to treat anxiety in children has grown steadily over the past couple of decades there remains concern regarding the safety of some medication use in children.
 For more information regarding the use of medications in treating depression in children click here to visit the NIMH website on the matter.

 Family therapy is also commonly recommended for children who are experiencing anxiety.
-Family therapy aims to help parents and caregivers learn how to more effectively provide support create a less stressful environment for the child.
-Individual therapy with children is more effective when parents and/or caregiver take an active role in treatment.
+Family therapy aims to help parents and caregivers learn how to more effectively provide support and create a less stressful environment for the child.
+Individual therapy with children is more effective when parents and/or caregivers take an active role in treatment.